General information about Oregon City School District.

 Oregon City Schools employ over 900 dedicated staff members.
 Our staff have advanced certifications, degrees and all share a passion for education and collaboration.

-The following teachers have National Board Certification or have their Doctorate Degree.
+The following teachers have National Board Certification, Doctorate Degree or have earned an equivalent advanced license.

 - Ashby, Shannon